 Jeff Danziger lives in New York City.
 He is represented by CWS Syndicate and the Washington Post Writers Group.
 He is the recipient of the Herblock Prize and the Thomas Nast (Landau) Prize.
 He served in the US Army in Vietnam and was awarded the Bronze Star and the Air Medal.
-He has published eleven books of cartoons and one novel.
-Visit him at DanzigerCartoons.
+He has published eleven books of cartoons, a novel and a memoir.

 Start your day with National Memo Newsletter

 The opinions that matter.
 Delivered to your inbox every morning

 Tourism in Salem is wild with 100,000 visitors descending on this historic Massachusetts town on any given day.
 Traffic is gridlocked, and there are virtually no parking spaces left.
 The mayor told visitors to go to satellite parking lots and take shuttle buses downtown.
 Then the satellite lots got maxed out.